 As a home improvement editor, I witness the amazing panoply of DIY crafts and decor that come to the surface of the blog-o-sphere this time of year.
 Ornaments made from old car parts?
 Check.
 Mantel displays that could put the professionally-decorated window of any Fifth Avenue department store to shame?
 Check.
-What might be the most inpsiring is the DIY X-mas trees made from recycled materials.
+What might be the most inspiring is the DIY Christmas trees made from recycled materials.

 Well, quite a few clever DIY crafters and designers have published their alternatives, all of which involve making tree-shaped crafts out of old stuff that they already own.
-No, they don't smell like pine, but heating up some pine essential oil in an essential oil diffuser offers an equally ambient odor.
+No, the results don't smell like pine, but heating up some pine essential oil in an essential oil diffuser offers an equally pleasing ambient odor.
 You don't need to be a professional carpenter to make them, either.
-Would you subsitute any of these ideas for a real tree at your house?
+Would you substitute any of these ideas for a real tree at your house?

-Book Page Trees: These "trees" are beautifully constructed stacks of discarded book pages, potted in gavanized metal pots.
-They are a fantastic use for water-stained or otherwise unreadable old books that are sitting in the attic.
+Book Page Trees: These "trees" are beautifully constructed stacks of discarded book pages, set in gavanized metal pots.
+A fantastic use for water-stained or otherwise unreadable old books that have been sitting in the attic.

-Tomato Cage Christmas Trees: For a large, almost life-size tree, try making one out of a tomato cage and decor mesh.
+Tomato Cage Christmas Trees: For a large, almost life-size Xmas tree, try constructing one out of a tomato cage and decor mesh.

-Christmas Tree Wall Art: Mounting fallen branches on the wall, in the shape of a real tree (trunk and all), is a whimsical take on the traditional tree.
+Christmas Tree Wall Art: Mounting fallen branches on the wall, in the shape of a real tree (trunk and all), is a whimsical take on the traditional.

 Old Magazine Tree: Using simple origami folding techniques, you can turn a stack of old magazines into a glossy, flashy, totally unique X-mas tree.

 Christmas Tree Made from Repurposed Old Post Cards: If you have a stash of post cards sitting in your closet, they could become a big, fluffy-looking X-mas tree.